Jtog123/Beanstalk_Language/README.md

 Week 9 - Will update this as I go.

 # Success Criteria
-At a minimum Beanstalk should support variables, arithmetic, conditionals, loops, and basic functions, and runs in a VM that executes its bytecode (Exactly what you said).
+At a minimum Beanstalk should support variables, arithmetic, conditionals, loops, and basic functions, and runs in a VM that executes its bytecode.
 Ideally the language should work to the point where you could write a small program in it.
 Think a baby version of Python.